faelzsouza/faelzsouza/README.md

 # 💫 About Me:
-A passionate brazilian Full Stack developer, DevOps and Data eng.
+A passionate brazilian Full Stack developer.
 I love learning and sharing about technology! ♥

 ## 🌐 Socials: